stungeye/Programming-1-Notes/docs/05-introduction-to-cpp/01-getting-started.md

 ---
-title: The Basics
+title: Getting Started
 parent: Introduction to C++
 nav_order: 1
 ---

 <!--prettier-ignore-start-->
-# The Basics
+# Getting Started
 {: .no_toc }

 There are some basic things you need to know to start coding C++ applications.
 These foundational topics include C++ expressions and statements, comments in C++ source code, and the difference between `.cpp` and `.h` files.